lp1dev/WebX11/README.md

 It's designed to be simple, fast, and easy to deploy for exposing desktop applications over HTTP in seconds.

+You're a sysadmin and need to open a GUI application on a remote server?

 **Key Features:**
 - 🚀 **Low latency streaming** via WebTransport (HTTP/3) or WebSocket fallback
 - 📐 **Automatic window resizing** based on browser viewport